kietdo2009/time-travel-kietdo/zine/intro.md

+# The Zine: An Introduction

-This is the introduction to my zine, It features a broken time machine.
-Please don't redeem. :(
+This is the introduction to my zine.
+It features a broken time machine.